anoma/nspec/docs/node_architecture/types/engine.juvix.md

 };
 ```

-!!! example "Voting Engine Family"
+!!! example "Voting Engine"

-    As an example, we could define an engine family for voting:
+    As an example, we could define an engine for voting:

     - `S` could be a record with fields like `votes`, `voters`, and `results`.
     - The engine-specific message type might be a coproduct of `Vote` and `Result`.